What population does VOBS work with?

 Voyageur prides itself on educational quality and consistency.
 We are very dedicated to what traditionally works as well as being educationally relevant in today’s world.
 Our staff are well trained in assessment, student management and wilderness skills.

 At our smaller Twin Cities Center you can work with increased diversity of students in creative environments to develop lasting relationships with organizations and schools.
 The Twin Cities Center is educationally on the cutting edge, specializing in highly effective, shorter programming.
 It's possible to combine work at the TCC with other employment.

 The larger basecamp outside of Ely in northern Minnesota, Homeplace, is a draw for many staff to return year after year.
 We feel quite literally “at home.”
 Its sense of community is consistently mentioned as a highlight for new and returning staff.
 The educational philosophy and curriculum is executed in a wilderness setting on extended expeditions (typically 3 weeks).
 Groups of strangers arrive and soon learn that they can do more than they think they can and that they absolutely need one another.

 What qualities are you looking for in staff?

 Why should I do an internship?

 We hire for both interns and assistant instructors.
 The best way to come in to VOBS is through the internship.
 Ask anyone, and they’ll tell you the same.
 It’s where we grow your skill base, your familiarity, your support network and most importantly, your heart.
 You need that for this job.
 Interns must have a readiness to be flexible and committed learners.
 They will experience VOBS from the bottom up and come out feeling competent, confident and eager.
 You need at least a Wilderness First Aid certification, CPR and outdoor, educational or related experience.

-There are three sessions of the internship.
+There are three sessions of the internship at Homeplace.
 What is the difference?

 All internships are paid.